-Professor Addis has taught at a number of universities, including City University of Hong Kong, Boston University, Cornell University, Duke University, Macquarie University (Australia) and the University of Melbourne (Australia) and has lectured at many other institutions.
-He is a member of the American Society of International Law and has served as a member of its Executive Council.
+He previously taught at a number of other universities, including City University of Hong Kong, Boston University, Cornell University, Duke University, Macquarie University (Australia) and the University of Melbourne (Australia) and has delivered public lectures at many other institutions, including Chuo University (Japan), the University of Hong Kong and the University of Texas.
+He is a member of the American Society of International Law and has served on its executive council.
 He is also a member of the American Society for Political and Legal Philosophy (ASPL).
-ASPL’s yearbook published his essay “On Human Diversity and the Limits of Toleration.”
-Professor Addis is on the advisory board of a number of publications such as Human Rights and the Global Economy and Tsehai Publishers.
+He also sits on the advisory boards of a number of publications, such as Human Rights and the Global Economy and Tsehai Publishers.

 Professor Addis' CV

 Fall 2014 - Foreign Affairs and National Security; International Human Rights